By Mike Moloney, President, Commercial Real Estate Institute - Reprinted With Permission

 Second, commercial financing is quite different from residential.
 For example, with the exception of some 'user-occupant" loans, such as SBA, the down payments normally range from 30% to 45%.
 Commercial lenders on the whole are quite conservative.
 They is no mass "secondary market" for commercial loans which "trusts" the loan originators to check everything.
 Due diligence with commercial loans is extremely lengthy, complex, time consuming, and expensive.
 The likelihood of "bad" loans being made is very remote.

 Fourth, small investors were buying houses on speculation.
 Almost nobody buys a commercial property expecting to "flip" it in less than 5 years.
 Thus, the market is not susceptible to volatility, like the residential market where any middle class person with decent credit could by another home with less than 10% down.
-There has not been a speculative commercial investment market at all.

 Fifth, if it won't cash flow with 30% down, no one will buy a commercial property (unless their own business will use it - "user-occupant" loan.)
 Even "user occupant" loans are not speculative.
 Most business owners don't buy a building for their company until the company is generating so much profit that they need the tax shelter of owning.
 Tax shelter is the #1 reason why anyone buys a commercial property - and that means that they have excess discretionary income.